rakinplaban/Network_Project/README.md

 # Network_Project
 A twitter like social networking app.
 Only for educational purpose.
-This app is under construction.
+**Features: